tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 According to https://en.wikipedia.org/wiki/Lisp_(programming_language

-"""A conditional using an if–then–else syntax was invented by McCarthy in a Fortran context.
+  A conditional using an if–then–else syntax was invented by McCarthy in a Fortran context.
 He proposed its inclusion in ALGOL, but it was not made part of the Algol 58 specification.
 For Lisp, McCarthy used the more general cond-structure.
-Algol 60 took up if–then–else and popularized it."""
+Algol 60 took up if–then–else and popularized it.

-so Algol 60 got "if-then-else" and LISP got ``cond``, which is more like the ``case`` statement we're used to in other programming languages.
+So Algol 60 got "if-then-else" and LISP got ``cond``, which looks more like the ``case`` or ``switch`` statement we're used to in other programming languages

 COBOL